hcfman/sbts-install/README.md

 sudo -H ./sbts_install_stalkedbythestate.sh
 ```

-The whole installation will happen and then the box will restart and will be running the software.
+The whole system will be installed and reboot, after which the system will be running the software.

 To view the user interface type in: